sachadvr/Wox-Custom-Commands-Plugin/README.md

 4. Restart Wox.

 ## 🔧 Configuration
-1. Open the `CustomCommand` folder in the Wox plugin directory.
+1. Open the `Custom Command Settings` in Wox (Plugins/Installed Plugins/Custom Command/Settings)
-2. Edit the `shortcuts.json` file to define your custom commands.
-(You can use @ shortcut in Wox to open the file directly)
+2. Edit the field (it's a JSON text field)
+3. Press Enter to save the changes (no need to restart Wox)
+4. You'll see if it works directly in Wox, just type the shortcut name and if it appears, it works!

-### Ex:
+### Example Configuration
 ```json
 [
   {